-Adopted at Meeting held 21st May 2024
+Adopted at Meeting held 21st May 2024 , last reviewed 19th May 2025

 This Model Financial Regulations template was produced by the National Association of Local Councils (NALC) in April 2024 for the purpose of its member councils and county associations.
 Every effort has been made to ensure that the contents of this document are correct at time of publication.
 NALC cannot accept responsibility for errors, omissions and changes to information subsequent to publication.